fornaciari/boostsa/docs/guide.rst

 Outputs
 ^^^^^^^

-By defalut, boostsa produces two output files:
+By default, boostsa produces two output files:

 - ``results.tsv``, that contains the experiments' performance and the (possible) significance levels;
 - ``outcomes.json``, that contains targets and predictions for all the experimental conditions.